jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 }
 ```

-With the `setCurrentSign` function, everytime there is an `onClick` for the
+With the `setCurrentSign` function, every time there is an `onClick` for the
 `<span>` element, we will `setCurrentSign` to the `sign`, so go ahead and
 implement that.